Stocks fall, dollar gains after Trump gets coronavirus

 NEW YORK/LONDON (Reuters) - Global equity markets slumped and investors piled into safer gold and the Japanese yen on Friday after U.S. President Donald Trump and his wife tested positive for the coronavirus, adding to market uncertainty just 32 days before U.S. elections.

-Trump’s bombshell announcement sparked a risk-off mood among investors already concerned about an elusive coronavirus relief package aimed at bolstering a U.S. economic recovery that’s been losing steam as seen by slowing jobs growth in September payrolls data.
+Trump’s bombshell announcement sparked a risk-off mood among investors already concerned about an elusive coronavirus relief package aimed at bolstering a U.S. economy that has lost steam, as seen by slowing jobs growth in September payrolls data.

-Gold headed toward its best week in nearly two months while the Japanese yen made its sharpest gain in more than a month.
-But the benchmark 10-year Treasury note rose mildly, entrenched in a narrow trading range it has held for three weeks.
+Gold headed toward its best week in nearly two months even as it pared early gains, while the Japanese yen made its sharpest gain in more than a month.
+But the benchmark 10-year U.S. Treasury note rose mildly, entrenched in a narrow trading range it has held for three weeks.

-Stocks on Wall Street fell almost 1%, following lesser declines in Europe’s broad pan-regional indexes and an initial sell-off in Asia.
+How voters feel about the pandemic on voting day could determine the election’s outcome and that is highly unusual, said Michael Arone, chief investment strategist for the U.S. SPDR business at State Street Global Advisors in Boston.

+“Today’s news demonstrates a bit of a weakness in terms of the Trump re-election campaign,” he said.
+“The range of outcomes has expanded and some of the more extreme outcomes have increased in probability and markets certainly don’t like that.”

 How long the risk-averse moves will last depends on the extent of the infection within the White House, said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.

-“We may have to wait until the end of the weekend for more clarity on the situation,” he said.

-“It will weigh on the market today and early next week but will not induce a long-lasting correction if the infection is contained to Trump,” he added.
+“It will weigh on the market today and early next week but will not induce a long-lasting correction if the infection is contained to Trump,” he said.

 When it comes to stock market shocks, the assassination of President John F. Kennedy on Nov.
-22, 1963, saw the S&P 500 plunge nearly 3% and Wall Street shut down the New York Stock Exchange at 2:07 p.m.
-EST. But the losses were confined to a single day and the market recovered within two days.
+22, 1963, caused the S&P 500 to plunge nearly 3% and Wall Street shut down the New York Stock Exchange 2 hours before its regular closing time.
+But the losses were confined to a single day and the market recovered within two days.

 The Labor Department’s closely watched employment report on Friday was the last before the Nov.
 3 presidential election.